reinterpretcat/vrp/docs/src/internals/development/code-style.md

 Disadvantages:
 * `it is bad for version control`: it’s harder to track what has been added to the local file namespace.
-  Although it is valid, it is not a big issue.
+  Although it is valid, I believe it is not a big issue.
 * `it can lead to unnecessary naming collisions`.
 Can be solved using aliasing (`alias`/`as` keywords)

 __NOTE__: on crate level, [preludes](https://doc.rust-lang.org/beta/reference/names/preludes.html) can be used to have a